 Ashikita Okuyutaka Kamairicha (芦北町おくゆたか釜炒り茶) is a light pan-fried Japanese green tea grown on Kajihara Tea Farm that is run to organic standards in Ashikita District of Kumamoto Prefecture.
 This tea is crafted from the Okuyutaka cultivar plants, which results in a bright vegetal flavour that has complex savoury umami notes.
 We source it directly from the grower, Mr Toshihiro Kajihara.
 The current batch is the first flush harvest from May 2021.
+We also have a Wakocha black version of this tea!

 While Kajihara tea garden mostly focuses on heritage native ‘zairai’ plants, they also have a number of various Japanese cultivars planted on their farm to further differentiate and extend their range of teas.
 This Ashikita Okuyutaka Kamairicha is made from the leaves of Okuyutaka (おくゆたか) cultivar plants.
 Mr Kajihara uses a small amount of Okuyutaka added in his very popular largely Zairai and Yabukita based kamairicha teas to balance and smoothen the flavour of the finished tea.
 Just like his other single cultivar kamairicha teas like the Heritage Zairai and Koshun, this is purely made from the single cultivar with nothing else mixed in.
 As the sections of the garden with the new Koshun and Okuyutaka plants are still relatively young and much smaller, the production every year is very limited.